leon-gh/InputEvents/README.md

 ### [EventAnalog](docs/EventAnalog.md)

 The [`EventAnalog`](docs/EventAnalog.md) class is generally used for potentiometers but anything that normally connects to an analog pin will suffice.
-The analog input value is redefined as 'slices' so events are fire at specified thresholds rather than 1024 times over the range of the input.
+The analog input value is redefined as a limited number of increments or 'slices' so events are fired at specified thresholds rather than 1024 times over the range of the input.

 ### [EventSwitch](docs/EventSwitch.md)